 John vomited.
 He aimed for the toilet, but mostly missed.

-“John, Bill Clinton should be calling soon, to offer his condolences, so I can’t talk too long.
+“John, you’ve got a few more calls coming, so I can’t talk too long.
 But come to me if you need anything, okay?”

 John flushed the toilet and fell into the bathtub.
 “Okay.
 Um… Okay.”